BETA PHOTO: 29 Aim to Misbehave 5.10d 30 Heart of Gold 5.11a

 A few minutes beyond the majority of the routes at Serenity, the two routes at The Rim are never-the-less worth the short hike.
 The rock is much less pocketed than the rest of the area and the climbing is a bit more technical and balancy than elsewhere.

-The route area is easily identifiable because a couple of prominent, dead tree trunks are visible.
+The route area is easily identifiable because a couple of (formerly prominent, now fallen) dead tree trunks are visible.